 Drawing and Coloring

-Drawing and coloring can be a wonderful calming and focusing activity.
+Drawing and coloring can be wonderful mind-body exercises to calm and focus your students.
 Take a break from the chaos of a full day and put on soft music, dim the lights, and let your kids enjoy creating something beautiful.
 You may even want to join in!
 Being able to tap into the quiet concentration that creating art requires will build your students’ capacity for self-calming in upsetting situations, such as when they are in a fight with a friend or are worrying about not finishing an assignment.

-Journaling can be a fun and relaxing activity for your students.
-Journaling has the added benefit of giving kids an opportunity to work out problems they are experiencing—loss, worries, disputes, dilemmas—as well as the chance to remember good experiences.
-Don’t set limits on the content or format of their writing, just encourage them to express themselves any way they choose: They can make lists, write simple poems or essays or letters they would like to send, or simply jot down words or phrases.
+Journaling can be a fun and relaxing mind-body exercise for your students.
+It has the added benefit of giving kids an opportunity to work out problems they are experiencing—loss, worries, disputes, dilemmas—as well as the chance to remember good experiences.
+Don’t set limits on the content or format of their writing, just encourage them to express themselves any way they choose.
+They can make lists, write simple poems or essays or letters they would like to send, or simply jot down words or phrases.